seanpringle/goomwwm/goomwwm.md

 	:	Window is raised on focus (default for -focusmode click).

 	click
-	:	Window is raised on Mod4-AnyButton click (default for -focusmode sloppy[tag]).
+	:	Window is raised on Mod-AnyButton click (default for -focusmode sloppy[tag]).

 -right
 :	Set an X11 key name to move the active window to the right in a 3x3 grid (default: XK_Right).